 Access Driveways (CADs) are platted subdivisions and include the recording

 of a Maintenance Agreement and the construction of the CAD prior to approval

 are the rules?

-subdivision regulations help the land owner understand the following:
+The subdivision regulations help the land owner understand what

 process to follow in order to finalize the plan

 From small property divisions to large tract divisions, the regulations